djangopackages/djangopackages/docs/management_commands.md

 ## pypi_updater

-To update packages with the latest data on PyPi, run:
+Updates all the packages in the system by checking against their PyPI data.

 ```shell
 docker-compose run django python manage.py pypi_updater